kvietmeier/Terraform/azure/upftesting-1/README.md

 ### Create a multi-vm enviroment with 2 NICs per VM

-The goal is to build a platform for testing Telco related workloads leveraging:
+This template will build a platform for testing Telco related workloads leveraging:
 * Proximity Placement Groups
 * Network Security Groups
 * 2 NICs per VM - one with a Publlic IP, one internal Only
 * Accelerated Networking
 * Bootdiags for Serial Console access
 * cloud-init for OS setup
+* Auto Shutdown enabled

 ToDo -
 * Configure peering to existing hub vnet with Ansible server.